sai-path/spai-vault-pages/PRIVACY_POLICY.md

 - Use analytics, advertising, or tracking SDKs that collect usage or device data.
 - Operate servers that receive or store your documents or vault data.
 - Sell or rent personal information (we have no personal information to sell).
+- Use your data for advertising or marketing.

 ---